-The costs you can choose to deduct or to capitalize include:
+The costs you can choose to deduct or to capitalize include the following items.

-- 1) Carrying charges, such as interest and taxes, that you pay to own property, - 2) Research and experimentation costs, - 3) Intangible drilling and development costs for oil, gas, and geothermal wells, - Exploration costs for new mineral deposits, - 5) Mining development costs for a new mineral deposit, - 6) The cost of increasing the circulation of a newspaper or other periodical, and - The cost of removing architectural and transportation barriers to people with disabilities and the elderly.
+- Carrying charges, such as interest and taxes, that you pay to own property, except carrying charges that must be capitalized under the uniform capitalization rules. - · Research and experimentation costs. - Intangible drilling and development costs for oil, gas, and geothermal wells. - Exploration costs for new mineral deposits. - Mining development costs for a new mineral deposit. - The costs of establishing, maintaining, or increasing the circulation of a newspaper or other periodical. - The cost of removing architectural and transportation barriers to people with disabilities and the elderly.
+If you claim the disabled access credit, you must reduce the amount you deduct or capitalize by the amount of the credit.